 You could move into medical work in hospitals, pharmaceutical companies, the police or the prison service.

-You could also work in education, teaching students training to be GPs or go into clinical research.
+You could work in education, teaching students training to be GPs or go into clinical research.

 Related careers you may be interested in: